MicrosoftDocs/mixed-reality/mixed-reality-docs/research-mode.md

 ## Overview

 Research mode was introduced in the 1st Generation HoloLens to give access to key sensors on the device, specifically for research applications that are not intended for deployment.
-You can now gather data from the following inputs:
+Research mode for HoloLens 2 retains the capabilities of HoloLens 1, adding access to additional streams:

-* **Visible Light Environment Tracking Cameras** - Used by the system for head tracking and map building.
+* **Visible Light Environment Tracking Cameras** - Gray-scale cameras used by the system for head tracking and map building.
 * **Depth Camera** – Operates in two modes:
-    + Short-throw, high-frequency (30 FPS) near-depth sensing used for [Hand Tracking](interaction-fundamentals.md)
+    + AHAT, high-frequency (45 FPS) near-depth sensing used for hand tracking.
+Differently from the 1st version short-throw mode, AHAT gives pseudo-depth with phase wrap beyond 1 meter.
     + Long-throw, low-frequency (1-5 FPS) far-depth sensing used by [Spatial Mapping](spatial-mapping.md)

 * **Two versions of the IR-reflectivity stream** - Used by the HoloLens to compute depth.
 These images are illuminated by infrared and unaffected by ambient visible light.

-If you're using a HoloLens 2 you will also be able to access the following inputs:
+If you're using a HoloLens 2 you also have access to the following inputs:

 * **Accelerometer** – Used by the system to determine linear acceleration along the X, Y and Z axes and gravity.
 * **Gyro** – Used by the system to determine rotations.